Using the Paris Métro

 The Métro is not open 24 hours; this ain't New York!

 Be aware that the Métro stops running around 12:30am on most nights, but they've recently extended it to about 2am on Friday and Saturday nights.
 To be safe, always try to get to the platform at least 15-20 minutes before the Métro stops running, because the trains run much less frequently late at night.
 Almost all stations have a light-up sign on the platform displaying how many minutes there are until the next train.

-Something regarding the Métro cars themselves that catches many Americans by surprise: the doors don't open automatically!
-You have to grab a little metal lever on the door and lift it up.
+Something regarding the Métro cars themselves that catches many Americans by surprise: in a lot of the lines, the doors don't open automatically!
+You have to grab a little metal lever on the door and lift it up, or push a square button.
 This is true whether you're getting in or out of the Métro.
 When you're not expecting to have to open the door yourself, especially when jetlagged (or drunk), it's very easy to just stare at the door and expect it to open on its own, and suddenly the train is moving again and you've missed your stop!
-(Note: A few lines do have doors that open automatically, and a few have a big green button you have to press.
-But most still have the clunky old levers.)
+(Note: These days more and more of the lines do have doors that open automatically.)

 Not for the claustrophobic